markusvoelter/ProgrammingBasics/doc/chapter08_instantiation/index.md

 The type defines which values are valid for instances.
 Let's look at this statement a little bit more closely by looking at the following examples:

 ![](Recap/numberConstraints.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F3051004821923641974)

-The first one defines a number without any further constraint (although we know that if we don't specify a precision, no decimal digits are allowed, so this is a kind of constraint).
+The first one defines a number without any further constraint (although we know that if we don't specify a precision, no decimal digits are allowed, so this is a kind of implicit constraint).
 The `aNumberWithRange` is more picky, because the range specified on the type is of course a constraint on the set of allowed values.
 The next example defines a new type based on the `string` type.
-That new type, `TrainType`, has a constraint that expresses that valid values have to begin with the string `ICE` or `RE` (two kinds of trains in Germany, Intercity Express and Regional Express).
+That new type, `TrainType`, has a constraint that expresses that valid values have to begin with the string `ICE` or `RE` (two kinds of trains in Germany, InterCity Express and Regional Express).
 Finally, the new version of the `TrainConnection` defines a constraint that expresses that the train cannot arrive in the same city from which it leaves.
-We get errors when we try to create instances that do not conform to these rules:
+We get errors when we try to create instances that do not conform to these rules, which is why all the following tests fail.

 ![](Recap/TestFails.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F3051004821923643837)

-As a side note, we can also write this test to _expect_ a constraint failure, and thus not fail if, as in these examples, the constraint failure actually occurs.
-After all, we want tests to be green :-)
+Failing tests are bad.
+Always.
+So, can we write a test that _expects_ the constraints to fail (and then becomes green)?
+Yes, we can:

 ![](Recap/TestFails2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A3a1c0b08-ecea-441c-a1ee-79d5b39fbb64%28chapter08_instantiation%29%2F3051004821923648723)

 Constraints expressed this way are checked at runtime, we have to actually run the tests.
-Checking them in the type system is too complicarted.
+Checking them in the type system is too complicated.
 The only exception is the number ranges; here, the IDE actually reports an error as soon as you write the program.